rayl15/oasf/README.md

 OASF defines a set of standards for AI agent content representation that aims to:

-- Define common data structure to facilitate content standardisation, validation, and interoperability
+- Define common data structure to facilitate content standardization, validation, and interoperability
 - Ensure unique agent identification to address content discovery and consumption
 - Provide extension capabilities to enable third-party features